Regular Skilled Worker Program

 The assessment of your training is based on the List of Areas of Training (PDF 176 Kb) (in French).

-This list contains programs of study which are worth points in the selection grid and are in demand in Québec's labour market; these programs are at the following levels:
+This list contains the specialized programs of study that are in demand in the labour market and that are worth points at the following levels:

 Points are awarded on the basis of:

-To be awarded points, your training must be similar to one of the areas of training indicated on the list.
-If your diploma is not included on the list, or if it is in the “0 points” section, you will not obtain points in the selection grid for your area of training.
+If your diploma is not included on the List of Areas of Training, or if it is in the “0 points” section, you will not obtain points in the selection grid for your area of training.

 Even if your training is included on the list, you may have to complete courses to upgrade your level after you arrive in Québec.
 If your profession is regulated in Québec, you will need to meet the requirements of the regulatory authority responsible in order to practise legally in Québec.